 How the Larry Nassar scandal has affected others

 Numerous people have been charged, fired or forced out of their jobs during the investigations into the once-renowned sports doctor.
-He was sentenced to decades in prison after hundreds of girls and women said he molested them under the guise of medical treatment, including while he worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.
+He was sentenced to decades in prison after hundreds of girls and women said he sexually molested them under the guise that it was medical treatment, including while he worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.

-A look at some of the individuals and organizations affected:
+Here’s a look at some of the individuals and organizations that have been affected:

 MICHIGAN STATE UNIVERSITY

 — Lou Anna Simon: The university president and school alumna resigned last January amid growing pressure.
 She denied any cover-up by the university.
 The governing board later hired Engler.
 He resigned amid fallout from remarks he made about some victims of Nassar.